Maps

 Eighteenth-century Sligo county map

 A black-and-white county map photographed in a Dublin print shop showing TYrerach, Leney, Castle Conner, Rath lee, Kilnegarvan, Cashelboy, Callen and Moygara — a striking concentration of O'Dubhda placenames.
-Attribution under investigation; possibly Beauford for Vallancey's Collectanea de Rebus Hibernicis.
+Working hypothesis: Bernard Scalé's Hibernian Atlas Sligo plate (1776); the typography and hatching match, but the title cartouche in the reference scans differs, so attribution remains open.

-The Ordnance Survey six-inch sheets covering the Tireragh barony record every standing castle ruin, holy well, townland boundary and road in our country at the moment of the Great Famine — the reference layer underlying every modern Irish map.
+The Ordnance Survey six-inch sheets covering Tireragh and Tirawly record every standing castle ruin, holy well, townland boundary and road in our country at the moment of the Great Famine — the reference layer underlying every modern Irish map.
+Sheets are available on the National Library of Scotland viewer and OSi GeoHive, but the correct Tireragh sheet numbers have not yet been identified and clipped for this catalogue.

 Do you know another map?